Peptides for the skin? Do you need them?

 Now, let me say this.
 I’m a big, huge fan of vitamin C topically applied to the skin.
 So, if the clinical trials stack up, then the two peptides found in Matrxyl 3000 could outperform the naturally occurring version of vitamin C known as L-Ascorbic Acid.
 So, for me, that’s a winner!!

-It’s all well and good to make big claims and if there’s evidence to support the claim.
+It’s all good to make big claims and if there’s evidence to support the claim.
 Great!!
 Even so, I’m going to hedge my bets.
-I’ll always choose to combine my peptides with a nice dose of topically applied vitamin C.
+I’ll always combine my peptides with a nice dose of topically applied vitamin C.

 You’ll find many good skincare brands that feel the same way and combine vitamin C with peptides.

-Combining these peptides with a well-formulated and stable vitamin C, such as Ascorbyl Tetraisopalmitate, will protect the skin’s barrier function.
-A significant factor is (along with sun damage) in the skin losing its integrity and showing visible signs of ageing.
+Combining these peptides with a well-formulated and stable vitamin C, such as Ascorbyl Tetraisopalmitate, helps protect the skin’s barrier function, which is crucial for maintaining the skin’s structural integrity, firmness, and flexibility.

 Peptides versus Vitamin A?

-Another significant and bold statement is the comparison to topical Vitamin A. Up until now, Vitamin A is the only molecule proven to give broad-scale skin rejuvenation, including DNA repair.
+Another significant and bold statement is the comparison to topical Vitamin A. Until now, Vitamin A is the only molecule proven to give broad-scale skin rejuvenation, including DNA repair.

 Despite all this, is it worth taking heed and introducing peptides into your routine?